Casey Calvert: Modeling and acting

-Before appearing in adult films, Calvert worked as a nude model, doing fetish and art modelling in the spring of her junior year of college, at 21.
+Before appearing in adult films, Calvert worked as a nude model, doing fetish and art modeling in the spring of her junior year of college, at 21.
 She learned about the fetish scene from contacts in Orlando, Florida.
-Calvert features in The Mammoth Book of Erotic Photography.
+Calvert is featured in The Mammoth Book of Erotic Photography.
 She modeled for Hustler's Taboo.
-She entered the adult film industry on November 5, 2012, with her first scene for SexArt studio.
-Calvert has described her career as: "just like having any other job, except you're naked on the Internet".
-Calvert launched her website in January 2014.
-She received a nomination for an XRCO Award (X-Rated Critics Association) for Best New Starlet in 2014, the first year she was eligible.
+She entered the adult film industry on November 5, 2012 with her first scene for SexArt studio.
+She launched her own website in January 2014.